jiayou-ai/jiayou-ai/README.md

 # jiayou
-A repo for jiayou and legals
+A repo for jiayou and legal